 The second way requires you to change the “Error handling behavior” option value for the root composite block:

 Then set a default value for the workflow output:

-Error handling behavior for the Launcher and OutputParser blocks in this case should be default (“stop workflow”), since errors are to be handled by the root composite block.
+Error handling behavior for the Launcher and OutputParser blocks, in this case, should be the default (“stop workflow”), since errors are to be handled by the root composite block.